Airbnb to offer interactive experiences with Olympians ahead of Tokyo Games | The Japan Times

 “I hope this will be a chance for people to discover a new sport,” Yoshida said, adding she would, for example, like to be taught figure skating by Olympic medalist Mao Asada.

-Airbnb and the IOC announced Monday that they have signed a nine-year sponsorship agreement covering five Olympics, including summer and winter, through 2028.
+Airbnb Inc. and the IOC announced Monday that they have signed a nine-year sponsorship agreement covering five Olympics, including summer and winter editions, through 2028.

-The private lodging operator, which joins 13 IOC partners including Toyota Motor Corp. and Panasonic Corp., said it will try to prepare various options for lodging during the Tokyo Olympic and Paralympic games to meet needs such as spacious rooms for big families and wheelchair accessibility.
+The private lodging operator, which joins 13 IOC partners including Toyota Motor Corp. and Panasonic Corp., said it will try to prepare various accommodation options during the Tokyo Olympic and Paralympic games to meet needs such as those for spacious rooms that are suitable for big families and wheelchair users.

-The IOC said Airbnb would help reduce accommodation costs for Olympics organizers and stakeholders, minimize the need for newly built lodging facilities in host cities and generate direct revenues for local hosts and communities.
+The IOC said Airbnb would help reduce accommodation costs for Olympics organizers and stakeholders, minimizing the need for newly built lodging facilities in host cities and generating direct revenues for local hosts and communities.

 IN FIVE EASY PIECES WITH TAKE 5